Home » Homemaking » How to Make A New House Feel Like Home

 Make sure your first memories in your new home are nice ones by giving yourself a space that feels good right away.
 Okay, you can set up your internet.
 First things first.

-Make it Fun for the Kids
+2. Make it Fun for the Kids

 It’s important to take special care that your children are excited about your new home and neighborhood, too.
 Once you move, plan a list of family activities to try each week.
 Enjoy a picnic at the park and ice cream at your local creamery, or a trip to your local craft store so the kids can paint canvases to decorate their new rooms.

 You also want to dedicate lots of time to playing in your new house so it feels like a fun and exciting change.
 A family game of hiding and seek will have everyone scrambling to discover the best new hiding spot.
-You can also explore your new home with a scavenger hunt or invite friends over for a playdate and home tour.

-However you choose to celebrate your new home, prioritize family time throughout the move to help everyone relax and get excited.
+However, if you choose to celebrate your new home, prioritize family time throughout the move to help everyone relax and get excited.

 Click the image below to download this free kids scavenger hunt for the first few days.